AndrewJBateman/mean-task-manager/angular-tasks-frontend/README.md

 ## :books: General info

-* Angular 10 used to provide a user frontend interface to Create, Read, Update, and Delete (CRUD) lists and tasks.
-Pages for signup and login.
+* Angular 11 used to provide a user frontend interface to Create, Read, Update, and Delete (CRUD) lists and tasks.
+* Includes pages for signup and login.

 ## :camera: Screenshots